-This fourth-largest Canadian province has assumed the so-called charitable gaming model of regulation.
-A large part of the proceeds from gambling is directed towards funding thousands of charity organisations.
+The fourth-largest Canadian province has assumed the so-called charitable gaming model of regulation.
+A large part of the proceeds from gambling is directed towards funding thousands of charitable organizations.
 According to reports by the AGLC, more than $1.4 billion of net gaming income was generated between 2018 and 2019, deposited into the General Revenue Fund, and later used to finance different programs for Albertans.

-Alberta’s minimum gambling age is 18, unlike most other provinces where players need to be over 19 to enjoy premium gaming.
+Alberta’s minimum gambling age is 18, unlike most other provinces where players need to be over 19 to enjoy gambling.

-In this article, we will offer a deep insight into the world of gambling in Alberta, the best casinos, poker rooms, and racetracks, as well as online gambling regulation and offshore online gambling.
+In this article, we will offer a deep insight into the world of gambling in Alberta, the best casinos, poker rooms, and racetracks, as well as online gambling regulation.

 All games on the site are playable via mobile devices and desktop, including smartphones and tablets, regardless of their operating systems.